 If transfers of equity are effectively a gift of equity in the property, the law allows for transactions to be set aside.
 This is only if the person making the gift becomes bankrupt within two years of the date of the gift.
 Or five years, if the bankruptcy was known or imminent at the time of the transfer.
 We can advise on how insolvency law could apply to you.
 It may be a case of recommending title insurance in certain circumstances.
 But we will run through this with you so there’s no need to worry.

 In certain situations you may find it more beneficial to get advice and remortgage your property.
 Particularly if all you want to do is take advantage of a more attractive mortgage deal.
 That way, you will offset all or some of the costs involved in transferring ownership.
 We are on hand to give you full equity advice.

 If you must change the ownership of a property with a current mortgage, you’ll need to seek your lender’s approval to do so.
 Their priority will be to ensure the remaining owners or new owners provide adequate security.
 Lenders will usually charge administration and valuation fees for this.
 They’ll also insist that a solicitor undertakes the legal aspects of the transaction.

 The next step

 We can help you with every aspect of transfer of equity.
-Our experts will protect your interests and give you full equity advice in Lincoln.
+Our experts will protect your interests and give you full equity advice.
 Keeping you fully advised of all the implications.
 To get free, no obligation, advice contact us on 01522 581080.